operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ### Define the API

-In this example, we will define that the Memcached Kind (CRD) will have a size Spec which will specify the quantity of Memcached instances will be deployed.
-Also, we will add a nodes Status that will store the Pod names.
+In this example, we will define that the Memcached Kind (CRD) will have a `MemcachedSpec.Size` field which will specify the quantity of Memcached instances will be deployed, and a `MemcachedStatus.Nodes` field that will store a CR's Pod names.

-**NOTE** The Node field is just to illustrate an example of a Status field.
+**Note** The Node field is just to illustrate an example of a Status field.
 In real cases, it would be recommended to use [Conditions][conditionals].

 Define the API for the Memcached Custom Resource(CR) by modifying the Go type definitions at `api/v1alpha1/memcached_types.go` to have the following spec and status: